-Back at camp candles and lanterns had been placed around to provide light as there is no electricity there.
-We were the first back (we found out later some of the vehicles got bogged in the soft sand) so we headed to the 'restaurant' to enjoy some mint tea.
-Dinner was at 7:30 and it consisted of some tasty traditional food, and in traditional Bedouin style there was plenty for everyone!
-After dinner the traditional instruments came out and there was music and dancing around the fire until 10pm.
-Everyone went to bed and a quiet prevailed - no cars, no cellphones, no TVs.
-That night as I headed to the shared toilets, I looked up and marvelled at the sheer number of stars.
+Back at camp candles and lanterns had been placed around to provide light as there was no electricity.
+We were the first back (we found out later some of the vehicles had got bogged in the soft sand) so we went to the 'restaurant' to enjoy some mint tea.
+Dinner was at 7:30 and it consisted of tasty traditional food, like chicken and lamb, with hummus, salad and bread, and in traditional Bedouin style there was plenty for everyone!
+After dinner the musical instruments came out and there was dancing around the fire until 10pm.
+Exhausted, everyone went to bed and quiet prevailed - no cars, no cellphones, no TVs.
+That night as I made my way to the shared toilets, I looked up and marvelled at the sheer number of stars.
 So that's what the sky looks like without light pollution!
-The next morning the guys who run the camp were up early making traditional bread on the fire for our breakfast.
-We drove ourselves out after breakfast and I was sad to have the experience come to an end.
-Was it touristy?
-Of course!
-But what a privilege as an outsider to have the opportunity to peak inside a world so different than the one we live in.
+I'm pretty lucky for star-gazing as I live in New Zealand, but these skies were far clearer - I believe it is the water (humidity) in the air in New Zealand which leaves it in Oman's wake.